gallorob/tafl-gym/README.md

 You can install this environment by:

-1. Downloading the repo: `git clone https://github.com/gallorob/gym-tablut.git`
+1. Downloading the repo: `git clone https://github.com/gallorob/tafl-gym`
-2. Move in the repo's root folder: `cd gym-tablut`
+2. Move in the repo's root folder: `cd tafl-gym`
 3. Installing the requirements: `pip install -r requirements.txt`
 4. Installing the environment: `pip install -e .`